-Health gums are important to your overall oral health.
-Often referred to as gingivitis, if this generative disease is left untreated it will cause significant tooth and gum deterioration.
+Healthy gums are important to your overall oral health.
+Often referred to as gingivitis, if this generative disease is left untreated, it will cause significant tooth and gum deterioration.
 We understand the word gingivitis can strike panic in a patient’s mind.
 The reality is that the treatment is a simple deep cleaning performed right in our office.

-This is a non-surgical procedure which completely cleanses the periodontium, works very effectively for individuals suffering from gingivitis (mild gum inflammation) and moderate/severe periodontal disease.
+This is a non-surgical procedure that completely cleanses the periodontium and works very effectively for individuals suffering from gingivitis (mild gum inflammation) and moderate/severe periodontal disease.
 It provides for healthy gums, strengthening your oral health.

 If deep gum pockets persist, we can also go through laser treatment or Arestin to remove infected tissue and bacteria; promoting gum health and reducing the risk of infection is a minimally invasive and highly effective option.